MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxevents/nc-acxevents-evt_acx_event_enable.md

 ### Example

-TBD - Is this an OK Sample?
+TBD - Please review this sample

 This sample shows the use of the EVT_ACX_EVENT_ENABLE callback.